ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/02-ML-in-games.md

 ### What are we going to create?

 We will be using a Unity game template that we have prepared for this learning path to implement AI for a fighting game with two characters.
 The characters in this game will be battling in a 3D arena.
-One fighter will be controlled by the human player, while the other will be controlled by the "AI brain."
+One fighter will be controlled by the human player, while the other will be controlled by the AI brain we create.

 ![ML Gameplay](images/ml-gameplay.png "Figure 1.
 Our fighting game with AI opponent")